Shopping is safe at Bolt Depot. [more]

 Brass

 Solid brass.
-An alloy of copper with good corrosion resistance.
-Used mostly in decorative applications.
+An alloy of primarily copper and zinc with good corrosion resistance.
+Used mostly in decorative and electrical applications.
+Exact color varies.

 -